crisdanna/clintech/README.md

    }
 ```

-- GET - /clintech/patient/id - Get a patient by ID (replace the word 'id' by the id number)
+- GET - https://localhost:8085/clintech/patient/id - Get a patient by ID (replace the word 'id' by the id number)

+clintech-appointment
-- POST - /clintech/appointment - Insert/Update an appointment.
+- POST - https://localhost:8087/clintech/appointment - Insert/Update an appointment.
 To update, just add the id property to the JSON string.
 JSON:

 ```
 {